immersive-arts/Blimpy/readme.md

 ### Motion Capture
 At the [IASpace](http://immersive-arts.ch) the [Optitrack](http://optitrack.com) System is used to track blimps with a large volume.

+To send Optitracks native NATNET protocoll to the manager and SPARCK, the [NatNetThree2OSC](https://github.com/tecartlab/app_NetNatThree2OSC) application is used.

 # Licenses

 All text and pictures are licensed under  ![CC-BY-NC](https://licensebuttons.net/l/by-nc/2.0/88x31.png)